Noel Leeming fined $200k for misleading consumers over faulty goods rights

 Some of Noel Leeming's false misrepresentations included the claims faulty iPhone products had to be negotiated with Apple directly, and the Consumer Guarantees Act "is not effective for" Noel Leeming.

-Further lies included telling a consumer mobile phones were only replaced within 14 days, and a new phone could only be obtained if a fault occurs three times.
+Further lies included telling a consumer mobile phones could only be replaced within 14 days, and a new phone could only be obtained if a fault occured three times.

-Whangārei baker Adam Henson, 23, was one of customers mislead by Noel Leeming.
+Whangārei baker Adam Henson, 23, was one of the customers misled by Noel Leeming.

-He said he purchased a laptop which he was told could play video games.
+He purchased a laptop which he was told could play video games, he said.

-But the second computer had the same problems and after a third computer wasn't fruitful he was told he could no longer get a refund.
+But the second computer had the same problems and after a third, he was told he could no longer get a refund.

 Henson said he was made to feel like the "bad guy" and was inconveniencing Noel Leeming staff.